quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

     scale: "1" => "3"
 ```

-The downside of this approach however is that all your environments are using the same state file.
-Ideally you would want each environment to be completely isolated from other environments, which they mostly are.
-But sharing a state file breaks some of this encapsulation.
+A potential downside of this approach however is that all your environments are using the same state file.
+Sharing a state file breaks some of the resource encapsulation between environments.
 Should there ever be a situation where your state file becomes corrupt, it would affect your ability to service all the environments till you resolve the issue by potentially rolling back to a previous copy of the state file.

 The next section will show you how you can separate your Terraform environment configuration such that each environment will have its own state file.